 This course has been successfully used as a training ground for skilled adventurers, rangers, law enforcement, fire fighters, military, stunt people and many others who require climbing skills as part of their career.

-These courses take place on Mount Shuksan, Mount Triumph, Eldorado Peak or Washington Pass.
+The first half of this course typically takes place in Washington Pass and the last half in Boston Basin.
 We utilize a variety of locations to distribute land use and provide pristine, less populated environs for our training.
 It also enables us to take advantage of the best possible mountain conditions for each course.

 The North Cascades